shunny2/olw/README.md

 git clone https://github.com/shunny2/olw
 ```

-Build the project images and get the containers running:
+Enter the project root directory and create the project images and run the containers:
 ```bash
 sail up -d
 ```